A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

 \begin{definition} Relation $\stk \vdash \expr \steps \reval$ for the extended language is defined by the rules of Figure \ref{fig_steps_extended}.
 For top-level programs $\gexpr$ we define $\vdash \gexpr \steps \reval$ iff $[] \vdash \gexpr \steps \reval$. \end{definition}

-Inspecting the rules, for the new syntax they are similar to standard big-step rules modulo the very lazy results returned; the function application and variable lookup logic is basically identical to the core language.
+Inspecting the rules, for the new syntax they are similar to standard big-step rules modulo the on-demand results returned; the function application and variable lookup logic is basically identical to the core language.

-\begin{definition}[$\evalval$] $\evalval$ is defined by induction via the clauses in Figure \ref{fig_evalval}.
-The function is undefined for cases of type mismatch, \emph{e.g.} projecting a number or adding records. \end{definition}